 Why I Decided To Be A Stay-At-Home Wife

 (With No Kids!)

-In a way, I felt encouraged to be a homemaker, not only from my family and those around me, but also a calling from God.
-I feel that He had this path in life planned out and meant for me.
-The desire was so much stronger to go down this road then any other, so I knew it had to be a calling.
+In a way, I also felt encouraged to be a homemaker, that it was my true calling from God.
+I felt that He had this path in life planned out and meant for me.
+The desire was so much stronger to go down this road than any other.

 “The homemaker has the ultimate career.
 All other careers exist for one purpose only – and that is to support the ultimate career. ”― C.S.
 Lewis